We may earn money or products from the companies mentioned in this post.

 As an aside, I’ve been mildly concerned about the amount of money I’ve been spending on my weekly shop.
 I’ve got into the habit of going to Tesco’s instead of Aldi or Lidl and I’ve really noticed my food bill creeping up.
 So it was on my mind to make some changes to my routine.

-The bread was just inside the door, and a few special offers, loo rolls were piled high but then as I wandered round the store I realised the freezers are devoted to brand names and products.
-Gino has a great Italian range, but I was drawn to the Slimming World diet focused freezer and Nasi Goreng ‘ a delicious FREE Indonesian rice dish with tender chicken and vegetables, in a fragrant sauce’.
-And at £3.50 for a 550g bowl I thought that was good value for money.
+The bread was just inside the door, and a few special offers, loo rolls were piled high but then as I wandered around the store I realised the freezers are devoted to brand names and products.
+Gino has a great Italian range, but I was drawn to the Slimming World diet-focused freezer and Nasi Goreng ‘ a delicious FREE Indonesian rice dish with tender chicken and vegetables, in a fragrant sauce’.
+And at £3.50 for a 550g bowl, I thought that was good value for money.

 I got home and defrosted the Nasi Goreng, but I had some vegetables to use up, so I cooked up some chestnut mushrooms and broccoli to add to the dish.

 The cooking instructions give only two options, Microwave or Oven, but being the rebel that I am, I knew that I could still get away with a one-pan dinner, without using either of these.

 I fired a few sprays of coconut oil into my wok and first stir-fried the broccoli, then added the mushrooms.
 Then I tipped the whole pot of my defrosted Iceland purchase into the same wok, popped a lid on it, and left it simmering for a good 10 minutes.
 The smell was amazing, really oriental, and mouthwatering.